Grey Hack on Steam - User reviews, Price & Information

 Release 12 Aug 2015

-Screeps: World Screeps: World is an open source MMO RTS sandbox game for programming enthusiasts, wherein the core mechanic is programming your units AI.
-You control your colony by writing JavaScript which operates 24/7 in the single persistent open world filled by other players on par with you.
+Screeps: World Screeps: World is an open source MMO RTS sandbox game for programming enthusiasts.
+You control your colony by writing JavaScript code that executes 24/7 in a massive, persistent world alongside other programmers.

 Similarity 56%